andywenk/andywenk.github.io/_posts/2014-04-20-we-should-support-the-openssl-project.md

 ##The problem

-So far, we understood that an open source project relies on its community.
+So far, we understood that an Open Source project relies on its community.
 The problem is the following sentence:

 > It's done when it's done!